Ash-Coder-or-Not/Ash-Coder-or-Not.github.io/pages/2023/November/starlite.md

 So time to tackle the compromise you're making going fanless.

 **Disadvantages:**
 - The purpose of a fan is to cool the heat-generating elements of a laptop.
-If you don't have a fan, the only way left to cool (currently) is passive cooling; also called heating up the body of the laptop until it radiates all its heat away.
+If you don't have a fan, the only way left to cool (currently) is passive cooling, which is a technical way of saying "heating up the body of the laptop until it radiates all its heat away".
 The fact that this laptop has an aluminium body is a double-edged sword: It takes heat away from the CPU and spreads it across the body of the laptop, improving cooling, but then the laptop has a tendency of burning your skin, which is less than ideal.
 I do have this problem under control now, but that will come in a different section.
 - Because of a fanless design, you're not only thermally limited, but you're also power-limnited; what that means is that performance is going to be, frankly, pretty terrible for a lot of things.
 Thankfully, that isn't a problem for me because i'm not using this for anything compute-heavy when i'm away from the wall; again, more details will be in a different section.

 <br>